WEC-Sim/WEC-Sim/docs/user/code_structure.rst

 When a WEC-Sim case is properly set-up, the user only needs to use the single command ``wecSim`` in the command line to run the simulation.

+Beginning in WEC-Sim v4.3, the classes and Simulink library are more closely tied together.
+Users can now run WEC-Sim from the command line with the command ``wecSim`` or from Simulink by loading a standard input file or setting custom parameters in the library  masks.
+When WEC-Sim is run from Simulink, each block is written to a new input file that is used to run WEc-Sim.
+By default, blocks are written to a ``wecSimInputFile_customParameters.m`` file which is then used in place of the standard ``wecSimInputFile.m``.

 .. _user-code-structure-classes: